✨ Professional Resume Review | Get Yours Today | Certified Experts

 Others enroll in a culinary arts program or seek a Chef apprenticeship and progress that way.

-Degrees that might suit this role: Bachelor’s in culinary arts, Catering, and Food Preparation.
+Degrees that might suit this role include a bachelor’s in culinary arts, catering, and food preparation.

 8. The Public Service and Administration Industry

-The public service industry is an industry that provides rewarding and satisfying careers for millions of people in this country.
+The public service industry provides rewarding and satisfying careers for millions of people in this country.

 It is one of the widest-ranging industries in terms of career opportunities.